 Finding a suitable investment for a child’s inheritance can be a daunting task for parents.
-Firstly, there is often an emotional attachment to the money because of the way it was generated.
-Secondly, there is often a reluctance to take investment risk because any loss is considered to be a waste of the inheritance and disrespectful of the gift.
+Often, the money comes with some form of emotional attachment due to the way it is generated.
+It is also not uncommon to see a reluctance to take investment risks because any loss is considered to be a waste of the inheritance and disrespectful of the gift.
 This means that the investment has the potential to lose value in real terms over time.

 Inheritances left by family members to children often have little structure about how and when a child should benefit from the money.
 This means that substantial funds can be bequeathed, without restriction, to children once they reach 18, whether or not they are in a suitable place to receive it and use it wisely.

-To add to this, there are also tax considerations to take into account and a requirement to ensure that you, as a parent, do not get a tax bill as a result of the investments that are in place for your children.
+You also have tax considerations to take into account, in addition to the requirement to ensure that you, as a parent, do not get a tax bill as a result of the investments that are in place for your children.

-Fortunately, there are various means to invest an inheritance to ensure that your children continue to benefit throughout their lives.
+Fortunately, there are various options when it comes to investing an inheritance that ensures your children continue to benefit throughout their lives.

-Then there is the interest rate itself.
-A quick Google search will show that even the best interest rates can’t keep pace with inflation, eroding the purchasing power of the inheritance.
+Then there is the actual interest rate itself.
+A quick Google search will show that even the best interest rates can’t keep pace with inflation, eroding the purchasing power of the inheritance over time.

 However, there is an inherent disadvantage.
 Once your child reaches the age of 18, the account defaults to a regular ISA and as such you lose any and all control of the account.
 And, at that point, who knows where the money will go?
 Possibly not textbooks and stationery.